 Connect Bluetooth Headphone to Roku

-- Install Roku app on your smartphone by connecting to the same network Roku is connected.
+- Install the Roku app on your smartphone by connecting to the same network Roku is connected.

 - Open the app to start using your smartphone as the remote.